carteras/ucssc_public/Robotics and Mechatronics -  M/T2/morse code/readme.md

 ![](2021-04-19-13-07-32.png)

-We are going to make two functions. dit and dot.
-Both functions will flash a light for some time. dit flash will be for 200ms and dot flash will be for 1000ms
+We are going to make two functions. dot and dash.
+Both functions will flash a light for some time.
+Dot flash will be for 200ms and dot flash will be for 1000ms

 ![](2021-04-19-13-21-09.png)

-Remembering that dit function turns a light on for 200ms and then turns it off.
+Remembering that dot function turns a light on for 200ms and then turns it off.
 We can write the blocks in to allow that.

 Before you scroll down to to the next section.
-See if you can write your own dot function (pausing for 1000 ms)
+See if you can write your own dot function (pausing for 1000ms)

 ![](2021-04-19-13-21-33.png)